RAISED BED PICTURE GALLERY

 High Raised Bed

-We saw this raised bed at Wyevale's but similar ones are available from Harrod Horticultural online.
+We saw this raised bed at Wyevale's.
 The beauty of this raised bed is that it can be placed near the back door to make picking herbs or small vegetables really easy.
 It comes in two sizes, 1m square (£99.99) or 2m x 1m at £149.99.

 The beauty of this simple solution is that the wood posts can be varied in height to make a simple square shape more interesting.